An “AI Model Component” Note for Open Source Licenses

 (d) the training configuration (hyperparameters, optimization settings, random seeds where deterministic reproduction is feasible);

-Notes on the Exception
+Observations on the Note

 This proposed exception adopts the classic distinction in free software license law between “derivative work” and “mere aggregation.”
 A model integrated into the program (without which the program would not function as intended) is a component of the program and triggers the obligation.
 A model aggregated on the same distribution medium, or called via a public API, remains an independent work not covered by the exception.
 This is the transposition, for AI, of the boundary between linking and aggregation in software copyleft.

 The legal exception (Section 2, final paragraph): it recognizes that in practice, certain elements of the corresponding information (personal data, databases protected by the sui generis right) cannot always be redistributed.
 It imposes a documentary obligation: provide everything that can be provided, and precisely document what is missing and why.
 This approach is inspired by the way the GDPR and Directive 2019/790 (TDM) coexist in practice: obligations overlap, and it is transparency about the limits that enables compliance.
+The same documentation regime now covers third-party pre-trained models (precise identification, documentation of the steps the distributor itself performed).

 Conclusion – Clarifying, Not Creating